Donald Trump Fires Shots At Shepard Smith As The Anchor Announces His Departure From Fox News

 “I don’t know.
 Is he leaving?
 That’s a shame,” Trump told reporters before departing on a trip to Louisiana.
 “Is he leaving because of bad ratings?
 If he’s leaving, I assume he’s leaving because he had bad ratings.”

-“He had the worst ratings at Fox,” Trump added.
+“He had the worst ratings at Fox,” the president added.
 “I wish Shepard Smith well.”

 Trump’s ratings jab is not entirely accurate, as data from Nielsen Media Research shows that Smith regularly posted higher ratings than anchors from competing networks in his daytime slot.

-While Trump and Smith never directly engaged each other in person, both have fired shots each other’s way in the past via the news and social media.
-In July, Smith harshly criticized the president for what he called “misleading and xenophobic eruption” over Trump’s verbal attacks on members of “the Squad,” also labeling the president’s remarks as a pattern of “distraction and division.”
+While Trump and Smith never directly engaged with each other in person, both have fired shots each other’s way in the past via the news and social media.
+In July, Smith harshly criticized the president for what he called “misleading and xenophobic eruption” over his verbal attacks on members of “the Squad,” also labeling the president’s remarks as a pattern of “distraction and division.”

 Smith was also known for fact-checking a long list of Trump’s remarks on his daytime show, often holding nothing back as he corrected the president on a variety of issues.